softprops/shiplift/README.md

 ### communicating with hosts

 To use shiplift, you must first have a docker daemon readily accessible.
-Typically this daemon processs is resolvable via a url specified by an env var named `DOCKER_HOST`.
+Typically this daemon process is resolvable via a url specified by an env var named `DOCKER_HOST`.

 ```rust